LuizSP5/ServerServices/README.md

 # ServerServices
-Repository for helping with installation and setup of Linux Server Applications
+Guide repository for helping installation and setup of Linux Server Applications an services.

+Information might and probably will be

 # Service Types